Sprout-Co/velodash/AUTHENTICATION_SETUP.md

 # Firebase Authentication Setup Guide

-This guide will help you set up Firebase Authentication for the VelocityDash admin login system.
+This guide will help you set up Firebase Authentication for the VelocityDash internal admin system.

 ## Prerequisites